mcruzdev/timeless/README.md

 2. Fill out the registration form with your details and submit it.
 3. Log in to your account at [http://localhost:8080](http://localhost:8080).
 4. Add your phone number on the [User Configs page](http://localhost:8080/home/user-configs).
-   ⚠️ Make sure the phone number matches one of the values defined in the `ALLOW_USERS` environment variable.
+   ⚠️ Make sure the phone number matches one of the values defined in the `ALLOWED_USERS` environment variable.
 5. Send a WhatsApp message to the scanned number with the following phrase:
    **`Comprei um café 80,00 reais`**
 6. Refresh the page and see your balance go negative — good luck managing your expenses!